IvanKoscheev/Primer_Analyzer/README.md

-#Primer Analyzer
+# Primer Analyzer
 A tool for scientist to select the optimal primers or probes from a list.

-##Main functions
+## Main functions
--Cleaning the sequences of unnecessary characters -Calculation of Tm and hairpin stability ($\Delta G$ at the melting temperature) -Sequence structure analysis
+- Cleaning the sequences of unnecessary characters
+- Calculation of Tm and hairpin stability ($\Delta G$ at the melting temperature)
+- Sequence structure analysis
--Automated design recommendations
+- Automated design recommendations
--Exporting results to CSV spreadsheets
+- Exporting results to CSV spreadsheets

-##Technology stack
+## Technology stack
--Python 3.x
+- Python 3.x
--Pandas
+- Pandas

-##Installation and start
+## Installation and start
 1.**Clone the repository:**
  '''
 git clone [https://github.com](https://github.com/IvanKoscheev/Primer_Analyzer)